lpihlstrom/projects/Lewy_pathology_EWAS/methylation_qc_normalization.md

 ```

-Final filtered beta matrices were used for linear regression in R. In addition, R objects were written to text files for further analysis using the osca software package.
+Final filtered beta matrices were used for downstream analyses including linear regression in R.